hpmicro/hpm_sdk/samples/drivers/can/README_en.md

 * 5 - CAN error test (Need to remove current node from CAN BUS for this test)   *
 * 6 - CAN filter test                                                           *
 * 7 - Send multiple CANFD messages for transmission check                       *
+* 8 - CAN error test with re-transmission disabled                              *
 *                                                                               *
 *********************************************************************************